espressif/esp-adf/docs/ADF_TEMPLATE_EXAMPLE_README_EN.md

 _Select either of the two expressions below depending on the actual situation._

 This example supports IDF release/v[x.y] and later branches.
-By default, it runs on ADF's build-in branch `$ADF_PATH/esp-idf`.
+By default, it runs on ADF's built-in branch `$ADF_PATH/esp-idf`.

 This example supports IDF release/v[x.y] and later branches.
 By default, it runs on IDF release/v[x.y].